Stultusaur/SITCoop-Docker/README.md

-# SITCoop using SPT-AKI version 3.7.4
+# SITCoop using SPT-AKI version 3.7.5
-This docker will download the SPT-Aki version 3.7.4 and SITCoop version release: 2023-12-04 **WARNING:** You have to run the docker container using the -i -t switches, (interactive and TTY), this is due to how the nodeJS application runs.
+This docker will download the SPT-Aki version 3.7.5 and SITCoop server version release: 1.5.1 | Client version 1.9.8767.26420 **WARNING:** You have to run the docker container using the -i -t switches, (interactive and TTY), this is due to how the nodeJS application runs.

 Note this docker container does not automatically update to new version, due to how the SPT-Aki and SITCoop files are named.
 I may look into making it automatic in the future.